mehmetcc/mehmetcc.github.io/src/content/posts/definitive-guide-to-bloom-filters-in-rust.md

     }
     ...
 }
 ```

+We can now use this function to derive the values for m and k.
+All we have to do is specify how many elements (**n**) we plan to insert and the maximum false positive rate (**p**) that the system can tolerate.

-We can also calculate theoretical false positive rate, assuming n items were inserted:
+There is another formula to calculate theoretical false positive rate, assuming **n** items were inserted:

 $$
 \text{p} = \left(1 - e^{-\frac{kn}{m}}\right)^k
 $$

-which in Rust translates to:
+which translates to Rust as:

 ```rust
 pub fn theoretical_false_positive_rate(&self) -> f64 {